MAHBUB0177/Finance-Tracker/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+## setup mock api install JSON server:
+npm i json-server

-## open cmd in project root directory and run  server:
+## Open CMD in the project root directory and run the JSON  server to connect to the mock api:
 json-server --watch db.json --port 5000

+## For data fetch, use axios.
+## responsive page design use Tailwind css
+## design component use antd design